rbanks54/rbanks54.github.io/_posts/2017-11-14-docker-and-cli-utilities.md

 As an extra bonus, it also means I am effectively able to commit the specific CLI utilities I need for a project into source control without needing to commit any binaries, or worry about developers all having the same versions of a utility installed.

 Of course, there's tradeoffs to this approach.
-Invocing CLI utilities via a `docker run` command is not as easy, and there's a very minor overhead in spinning up a container just to run a utility, but I view these as minor hindrances for the benefits gained.
+Invoking CLI utilities via a `docker run` command is not as easy, and there's a very minor overhead in spinning up a container just to run a utility, but I view these as minor hindrances for the benefits gained.

 ### A simple example ###

-For example I wrote a post last year on [using Jekyll on the Windows Subsystem for Linux (WSL)](/2016/08/jekyll-on-bash-on-ubuntu-on-windows.html), which I using to check my blog locally before pushing it to GitHub Pages.
+For example I wrote a post last year on [using Jekyll on the Windows Subsystem for Linux (WSL)](/2016/08/jekyll-on-bash-on-ubuntu-on-windows.html), which I use to check my blog locally before pushing it to GitHub Pages.
 And now?
-Well, I now use a GitHub Pages images and run a container to check my blog:
+Well, I now use a docker image for GitHub Pages and spin up a container instead:

 ```
 docker run -t --rm -v "%CD%":/usr/src/app -p "4000:4000" starefossen/github-pages
 ```

-To make it simpler, I've put that command in a .cmd script file and checked it into git so I have it no matter what machine I'm editing my blog on.
+To make it easier, I've put that command in a .cmd script file and checked it into git so I have it available no matter what machine I'm editing my blog on.

 ![github pages docker script](/assets/images/2017-11/docker-jekyll.jpg)

 ### What about a JavaScript build environment? ###

 Another thing I've wanted to do for a while is eliminate the local installs of node, npm and yarn.
 I really don't like the hassle of checking if I have the right versions of node each time I want to work on a project.
-It's so much easier to just pull a docker image for node/npm/yarn and run a batch file to execute a command in a container.
+It would be so much easier to just pull the latest docker image for node/npm/yarn and execute commands on a container instead.

 And now I can!
-No more local node installs, and instead I just use the `node:alpine` container image from the [docker store](https://store.docker.com/images/node) with some local command scripts to save typing out `docker run` commands.
-Here's one for running yarn:
+No more local node installs!
+I just use the `node:alpine` container image from the [docker store](https://store.docker.com/images/node) with some local command scripts to save typing out the `docker run` commands.
+Here's one for running yarn, as an example:

 ```
 docker run -it --rm -v "%CD%":/usr/src/app -w /usr/src/app node:alpine yarn %*